-To configure a given SOAP Client plugin task in the OL Connect Workflow Configuration program, you must first get its WSDL file (note that you cannot download the WSDL file over an HTTPS connection, so you should use an HTTP connection to get the file and then switch back to a secure connection).
-This lets you know which services the SOAP server provides, as well as each service's methods and name spaces.
+To configure a given SOAP Client task in the OL Connect Workflow Configuration program, you must first get the SOAP server's WSDL file.

+Note that you cannot download the WSDL file over an HTTPS connection, so you should use an HTTP connection to get the file and then switch back to a secure connection.